1er signes ménopause

 Sudden heat in the upper body, followed by heavy sweating

-I get hot flashes very suddenly.
+I get sudden hot flashes.
 And it can be really unsettling.

 My nights are a real marathon.
-And a certain fatigue can start to set in.
+And a certain fatigue can set in.

 Mood swings